michellevit/Amazon-Inventory-Checker-App/README.md

 ## Troubleshooting<a name="troubleshooting"></a>
-- Make sure app is closed before running `.\rebuild-app`
+- Make sure app is closed before running `.\app-build`

 ## To Do<a name="troubleshooting"></a>